Celebrate Edinburgh Hogmanay

 Don't panic if you don't know any steps as there will be a caller to guide you through the evening.

-Edinburgh Torchlight Procession
+Edinburgh Torchlight Procession 29 December 2025

-We’re particularly looking forward to the torchlight procession down the Royal Mile, a pagan tradition which continues today.
+We’re particularly looking forward to the torchlight procession down The Royal Mile, a pagan tradition which continues today.

 Spectators at the event are welcome for free (it’s unticketed), but organisers remind viewers that everyone needs to wrap up warm and not stand in front of the procession to take photos.

-New Year's Day in Edinburgh
+New Year's Day 2026 in Edinburgh

-The Hogmanay party continues on New Year's Day when people brave the 'Loony Dook', a quick swim in the Firth of Forth!
+The Hogmanay party continues on New Year's Day 2026 when people brave the 'Loony Dook', a quick swim in the Firth of Forth!

 Other concerts and events continue on 1st January, marking the first day of another fantastic year in Edinburgh.

-Book a Hogmanay trip with Reserve Apartments
+Book a Hogmanay trip for 2025/6 with Reserve Apartments

 Reserve Apartments have a wide range of city centre self-catering properties for your Hogmanay trip to Edinburgh